 7 Payroll controls.
-Noting that the numbers have been corrected on the AGAR, There were 2 entries totalling £31 that were mis posted 1 the internal audit identified two posting errors resulting in a under staff costs rather than working from home/mileage 1 small overstatement in 'Box 4 Staff Costs' (& a allowances.
-These were corrected prior to the AGAR being 1 corresponding understatement of Box 6).
-To provide an submitted and the accounting software adjusted to reflect 1 easier audit trail, and to reduce the chance of error, I this.
+Noting that the numbers have been corrected on the AGAR, the internal audit identified two posting errors resulting in a small overstatement in 'Box 4 Staff Costs' (& a corresponding understatement of Box 6).
+To provide an easier audit trail, and to reduce the chance of error, I recommend that as the existing approach is generally to base postings to account code 4000 on 'Rialtas' around 'net pay' figures', the full net pay figure is posted as the debit entry, and any amount that does not qualify for inclusion in Box 4 is then deducted by means of a credit entry to account code 4000 - this is the process that was used at the start of the year.
+There were 2 entries totalling £31 that were mis posted under staff costs rather than working from home/mileage allowances.
+These were corrected prior to the AGAR being submitted and the accounting software adjusted to reflect this.
 Method suggested by Auditor effective from 1/4/2022.
-1 recommend that as the existing approach is generally to 1 base postings to account code 4000 on 'Rialtas' around 'net 1 pay' figures', the full net pay figure is posted as the debit 1 entry, and any amount that does not qualify for inclusion in 1 Box 4 is then deducted by means of a credit entry to account 1 code 4000 - this is the process that was used at the start of 1 the year.
-1 The internal audit identified that, although this is a very 1 small amount, back pay paid relating to the NJC pay award Noted.
-1 for 2021/22 to the clerk in Mar-22 did not include an Noted.
-1 amount in relation to the 'inner fringe' increase.
-I 1 recommend that back pay includes increases to the inner 1 fringe allowance where applicable.
-1 1 Salaries are calculated based on NJC payscales, and per the Noted.
-1 clerk's contract "calculated by pro-rata reference to the 1 standard full-time working week for local government staff 1 of 37 hours."
-The calculation methodology used applies the 1 NALC-converted hourly rates which gives very similar 1 results.
-I recommend that the council considers whether the simpler method, pro-rating the annual NJC figures (and dividing by 12 to give the monthly salary) would be useful, -1 e.g., to use as a check on the more complex calculation.
+The internal audit identified that, although this is a very small amount, back pay paid relating to the NJC pay award for 2021/22 to the clerk in Mar-22 did not include an amount in relation to the 'inner fringe' increase.
+I recommend that back pay includes increases to the inner fringe allowance where applicable.
+Noted.
+Salaries are calculated based on NJC payscales, and per the clerk's contract "calculated by pro-rata reference to the standard full-time working week for local government staff of 37 hours."
+The calculation methodology used applies the NALC-converted hourly rates which gives very similar results.
+I recommend that the council considers whether the simpler method, pro-rating the annual NJC figures (and dividing by 12 to give the monthly salary) would be useful, e.g., to use as a check on the more complex calculation.
+Noted.